miotke/andrewmiotke.com/content/resume.md

 manipulation and user lifecycle where Okta and SCIM were not able to.
 Version control using Git and GitHub.
 - Implemented Panther’s first IT ticketing system using Freshservice and began automating workflows
+- Acted as an escalation point for the support engineering team
+- Assist in supporting users across the country in multiple timezones, including Europe

 ### Karat (Remote)